-The personal reference for a job is a key part of the hiring process, and more than once, when I have been involved in hiring someone, we have checked the persons references, only to find out that the reference:
+More than once, when I have been involved in hiring someone, I have checked the person’s references, only to find out that the reference:

-- Doesn’t know the person used them as a reference, is annoyed and thus gives a bad reference
+- Doesn’t know the person used them as a reference, is annoyed and thus gives a bad reference.

 - The person doesn’t even remember the person

-What kind of silliness have I heard of causing folks to not get a job?
+What kind of silliness have I heard of causing folks not to get a job?

-- “Other pictures” (no more need be said), seriously folks, when did posting pictures of yourself in your underwear or less, become a normal thing?
-An employer sees that and says (out loud), “Indiscrete employees, if they post this, why should I trust them to keep any company secrets”.
+- Other pictures: When did posting pictures of yourself in your underwear or less, become normal?
+An employer sees that and says (out loud), “Indiscrete employees if they post this, why should I trust them to keep any company secrets”.
 Remember if you are “tagged” in a Facebook picture, even if it is not yours, you are in trouble.

 How do I find out what others can find out about me?